aidoanto/portfolio/content/content-creation/index.md

 ![[image 6.png]]
 ## Balancing Impact and SEO: A Case Study in Mental Health Content
 During my tenure at ReachOut, I identified a critical gap in our content: ADHD resources for young people.
 Conventional wisdom deemed ADHD too "niche" and "specialist" compared to broader conditions like depression and anxiety.
-However, using [[Optimising impact through content- my work for ReachOut]], I discovered that ADHD-related search volumes rivaled those of depression and anxiety combined.
+However, using [[areas/job-stuff/portfolio/content-creation/index]], I discovered that ADHD-related search volumes rivaled those of depression and anxiety combined.
 This eye-opening insight not only secured executive-level buy-in for the project but also shaped our content strategy.
 ### The Mission
 My primary task was to **create impactful ADHD content that aligned with ReachOut's strategy and values**, while maximizing our positive influence on young people's mental health.
 ### The Approach